 How can you help?

 Student: I'm a first year.
-What can Career Services do for me?
+What can Center for Professional Development do for me?

 1. The first step is to stop by our office and take in a First-Time Users Tutorial.
 Offered several times a week; schedules vary so call the office at 603-646-2215.
 Put that number in your cell phone now!
 Or email email@example.com.
 Through this session you will learn all about how to search for internships, how to review past internships on the Internship Survey Database, how to make contacts with alumni in the Dartmouth Career Network and how to best utilize the vast resources available to you as a Dartmouth student.
 Career Service is located on the 2nd floor of the Bank of America building on South Main Street (next to the Nugget Theater).
 See Map.

 2. Next step would be to stop by for a 15 minute drop-in appointment whenever you have a question.Drop-ins are available Monday through Friday, on a first-come first-served basis, from 1:30 to 4:00PM.
 Last appointment is 3:45PM.

 3. Next step is to move into scheduled 30 minute appointments with a specific Career Counselor to form your own action plan.
 The sooner you become acquainted with Center for Professional Development, the better off you’ll be.
 Start monitoring the “Center for Professional Development” blitz bulletin to learn more about upcoming events.
 Stroll through the web site to become acquainted with the online resources.

 Student: I am really enjoying my coursework in Classics.
 I love Anthropology as well.
 But, hey, I need to get serious and major in something practical if I want to be employed after graduation.
 Isn't that true?